preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/team-collaboration/teamwork-65/apps/index.rst

 + The key to edit permissions.
 + The boxes to activate, deactivate and upgrade features.
 + The pen to edit App Instance.
-+ The dust bin to delete the collaboration site.
++ The dust bin to delete.

 You can use the headings for Title, App Administrator, Provisioning Template and Created Date to sort the list.
 You can also search the list.

 Edit Permissions
 -----------------
-If you need to add or remove Administrator(s) for a Publishing App, you do it here:
+If you need to add or remove administrator(s) for a Teamwork, you do it here:

 .. image:: teamwork-app-premissions-65.png